frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/website/website-settings.md

 You can define a mapping of route redirects here.
-The mappings in the following screenshot makes sure that if a user visits `https://apple.erpnext.com/iphone`, he will be redirected to `https://apple.erpnext.com/products/iphone`.
+The mappings in the following screenshot makes sure that if a user visits `https://apple.erpnext.com/iphone`, they will be redirected to `https://apple.erpnext.com/products/iphone`.

 ERPNext will raise a `301 Permanent Redirect` response for these routes.